 - 1. The maximum paper width for a received message depends on the paper size in the machine (max.
-B4).
-An error will occur if the received message is larger than B4 width.
-The procedure is the same as when receiving an abnormal file. - 2.
-When the machine receives a B4 document but there is only A4 and B5 paper in the machine, the machine reduces the data automatically and prints it on A4 paper.
+A3). - 2.
+When the machine receives a A3 document but there is only A4 and B4 paper in the machine, the machine reduces the data automatically and prints it on A4 paper.